PRESIDENT - Term Expires May 2027

 Introduction & Tracking of Bills

-When the Association suggests or initiates legislation, Kellogg, Mazzullo and Scanlan consider sponsorship strategies, arrange for the introduction of the bill to the New York State Senate and Assembly, and track the bill's progress through the legislature.
+When the Association suggests or initiates legislation, Kellogg, Anderson and Jennings consider sponsorship strategies, arrange for the introduction of the bill to the New York State Senate and Assembly, and track the bill's progress through the legislature.
 They notify all appropriate legislators and the Association's leadership of key dates for possible committee and floor action to keep attention focused on the bill, and they keep the Association informed on the progress of all legislation in which the industry may have an interest.

 Direct Contact with Legislators